suzuki970/Experimental_data/P04/README.md

-## Experimental data for *"Pupillary Response on Luminosity Perception"*
+## Experimental data for *"Pupillary constriction as an indicator of illusory luminosity perception in the glare illusion"*
-Copyright 2019 Yuta Suzuki
+Copyright 2020 Yuta Suzuki

-* *'Rscript'* is for the initialization and setting R environment.
-  * to set the R environment up, the packages described in *'initilization.R'* (they are commented out) need to be installed.
-* *'Rscript_data_analysis'* is for analyzing and making the figures.
+* *'Figure.Rmd'* is forgenerating figure in the paper.
-  * Pupil and behavioral data are saved as "dat_xxx.mat" in *'matData'*.
+  * set working directory to source file location.

+  *'data'* folder contains the experimental data.

   ### Article information